fvanroie/PS_OPNsense/README.md

 - Proxy
 - Services

-Not all fucntionality is implemented yet and this is an early development alpha release.
+Not all functionality is implemented yet and this is an early development alpha release.
 All testing and feedback is appreciated.
->>>>>>> dev

 ## Getting Started
 Clone the repository to your PowerShell Modules folder: